chirpwireless/docs.chirptoken.io/docs/Chirp Network/installing.md

 **To ensure the proper installation of the miner, please note that there are several valid approaches based on your specific installation conditions.
 As your miner is a high-quality and expensive telecommunications equipment, we highly recommend taking precautions to protect it.

 It is strongly advised to use lightning arresters and a Network RJ45 Surge Protector (these items are not included in the package) for safeguarding the equipment.
-Please be aware that any damages caused by static electricity or lightning are not covered by the warranty.  **
+Please be aware that any damages caused by static electricity or lightning are not covered by the warranty!**

 Below are examples of the protective equipment (Particular brand or seller is not recommended by Chirp please do own research):